Nuclear microreactor: Current development

-In 2018, the NASA successfully demonstrated a kilowatt-scale microreactor based on its Kilopower technology.
+In 2018, NASA successfully demonstrated a kilowatt-scale microreactor based on its Kilopower technology.
 It is being developed for supporting human exploration of the Moon and Mars missions.
-It uses a unique technological approach to cool down the reactor core (which is about the size of a paper towel roll): airtight heat pipes transfer reactor heat to engines that convert the heat to electricity.
+It uses a unique technological approach to cool the reactor core (which is about the size of a paper towel roll): airtight heat pipes transfer reactor heat to engines that convert the heat to electricity.
+The approach to discovering the coolant fuel used for reactor cores was found through a series of scoping calculations, which utilize reactor vessel and internal dimensions, followed by calculating vibrations and hypothetical core-disruptive accidents.